albertzak/open/readme.md

 1. what's the topic? improve programming. what do you want do? (todo)
 2. state of the art - last 50 years most inspired
 3. planned contribution: demarcate.articulate. research question. how does the dissertation look when done? concrete research questions. how to validate claims? (ugh) use case: embedded + distributed.
-4. how to validate that the concept is good?
+4. how to validate that the concept is good? improvement is methodical validation. (i disagree) look at design science research in literature (smells like 🚮) it's good for engineering, not really accepted by hardcore scientists: build idea, possibly enhance with embedded quantitative/empirical things. it is qualitative, that's always weaker when it comes to replicability.

 wie überprüf dass das konzept gut ist / verbesserungist methodische validierung -- design science research in lit anschauen (!) good für engineering, lang nicht anekannt von hardoce wissenschaftlern, idee bauen, evtl anreichern mit eingebetteten quantitative / empirical things. is qualitativt, aber immer schwäche in nachvollziehbarkeit. ein paar quantitative einbetten: simulate, compare, quant studies überelegen, bis hin zu übung mit studenten im labor. interviews. wie will ich die methodiken einsetzen, welche ARTIFAKTE kommen raus. evaluieren, anforderungen+blickwinkel verändern, nochmal testen